DanielSanRocha/whismur/README.md

 ## Acknowledgments

-Made with Love by Daniel Santana.
+Made with ❤️Love❤️ by Daniel Santana.